w3c/wai-curricula/content/index.md

 ### Teaching Ideas

-Focus on the instructor's strategies and on the materials used for the course.
-Some of these strategies include:
+Focus on the instructor's strategies and on the materials used for the course. [[Some of these strategies include]]:

 * delivery &mdash; face-to-face, online, blended learning
 * setting &mdash; formal, vocational